bio-ontology-research-group/blah8/README.md

-# Use of Large Language Models for Gene Function Extraction from Literature
+# Using Large Language Models for Gene Function Extraction from Literature

 Authors: Senay Kafkas, Sumyyah Toonsi, Robert Hoehndorf
 Affiliation: King Abdullah University of Science and Technology